atisor73/chromatose/README.md

 <img src="https://raw.githubusercontent.com/atisor73/chromatose/master/imgs/3interpolate1.png" width="85%" height="85%">

-On the left are the input palettes, and on the right are the output palettes all of size 256.
+On the left are the input palettes, and on the right are the output palettes all approximately of size 256.
 <img src="https://raw.githubusercontent.com/atisor73/chromatose/master/imgs/3interpolate2.png" width="110%" height="100%">

 - **`palette`** : list or iterable
     any combination of hex strings or rgb tuples or HTML
-- **`desired_length`** : integer
+- **`n_colors`** : integer
     approximate desired length of final palette
 - `method` : string 'rgb' or 'hsv' or 'hsl' *interpolation metric, default 'rgb'*